Create an approval flow that requires everyone to approve

 A SharePoint list.

-This walkthrough assumes you've created a SharePoint list that's used to request vacations.
+This tutorial assumes you've created a SharePoint list that's used to request vacations.
 See the parallel approvals walkthrough for an in-depth example that details what your SharePoint list might look like.

 For detailed information about using SharePoint with Power Automate, go to the SharePoint documentation.